Azure/azure-sdk-for-python/sdk/search/azure-search-documents/README.md

 ### Authenticate the client

 To interact with the Search service, you'll need to create an instance of the appropriate client class: `SearchClient` for searching indexed documents, `SearchIndexClient` for managing indexes, or `SearchIndexerClient` for crawling data sources and loading search documents into an index.
-To instantiate a client object, you'll need an `endpoint` and an `API key`.
+To instantiate a client object, you'll need an **endpoint** and an **API key**.
 You can refer to the documentation for more information on [supported authenticating approaches](https://learn.microsoft.com/azure/search/search-security-overview#authentication) with the Search service.

 #### Get an API Key

-You can get the **endpoint** and an **API key** from the Search service in the [Azure Portal][https://portal.azure.com/].
+You can get the **endpoint** and an **API key** from the Search service in the [Azure Portal](https://portal.azure.com/).
 Please refer the [documentation](https://docs.microsoft.com/azure/search/search-security-api-keys) for instructions on how to get an API key.

 Alternatively, you can use the following [Azure CLI](https://learn.microsoft.com/cli/azure/) command to retrieve the API key from the Search service: